chetanchoudhari/Hide-Seek-Using-Reinforcement-Learning/README.md

 * Environment interaction and navigation

 ---
-Educational Purpose and Research Inspiration
+ # Educational Purpose and Research Inspiration
+This project was developed purely for educational and learning purposes as part of academic exploration into Artificial Intelligence, Reinforcement Learning, and Unity ML-Agents.
+The project is inspired by research and experiments related to AI hide-and-seek environments, including publicly discussed concepts and demonstrations in the AI research community.
+We do not claim that the entire system or learning architecture was created completely from scratch.
+The project uses pre-defined Unity ML-Agents components and reinforcement learning workflows.
+Our focus was on testing, experimenting, modifying environments, observing behavior patterns, and attempting to create our own version of AI-based hide and seek gameplay.

+During development, several practical challenges were faced, including:

+Limited hardware resources
+Long training durations
+Performance bottlenecks
+Environment balancing issues
+Training instability
+Limited computational capability for large-scale training

+Because reinforcement learning systems heavily depend on training time, computational power, and large amounts of generated training data, the project currently demonstrates a simplified prototype version.
+Only a limited amount of training data and training iterations were generated and used to showcase the AI behavior in the final demo.

+Although the project does not fully achieve advanced emergent hide-and-seek intelligence, it successfully demonstrates the practical implementation and understanding of reinforcement learning concepts using Unity ML-Agents.

+Challenges Faced
+Designing intelligent multi-agent behavior
+Balancing reward and penalty systems
+Training stability and convergence issues
+Performance optimization during large training sessions Environment balancing and AI adaptation
 This project was developed purely for educational and learning purposes.

 The project is inspired by reinforcement learning research and AI hide-and-seek experiments discussed in the AI research community.
 The objective was to understand and experiment with reinforcement learning systems practically using Unity ML-Agents.

-We do not claim that the entire AI architecture or learning framework was created completely from scratch.
-Instead, the project focuses on:
+## We do not claim that the entire AI architecture or learning framework was created completely from scratch.
+Instead, the project focuses on: ##

-Understanding reinforcement learning workflows Experimenting with agent behaviors
+# Understanding reinforcement learning workflows
+Experimenting with agent behaviors
 Testing AI interaction systems
 Learning practical ML-Agent implementation

-The project mainly relies on:
+# The project mainly relies on:
 Unity ML-Agents
 PPO-based reinforcement learning
 Environment experimentation
 Limited training iterations

 Due to hardware and computational limitations, only a smaller amount of training data was generated and used to demonstrate the project prototype.
 Although the final system does not fully achieve highly advanced emergent hide-and-seek intelligence, it successfully demonstrates the practical implementation and study of reinforcement learning concepts within Unity.
 Reinforcement Learning and AI System Explanation Reinforcement Learning (RL)
 Reinforcement Learning is a machine learning technique where an agent learns by interacting with an environment.
 Instead of being directly programmed with fixed behaviors, the agent improves over time using rewards and penalties.
+The primary goal of this project was to:
+Understand reinforcement learning concepts practically Explore Unity ML-Agents
+Experiment with AI agent behavior
+Study training-based decision systems
+Learn how PPO-based agents interact with dynamic environments

-In this project:
+## In this project:

 The environment is created in Unity
 The agents interact with objects and obstacles